Skip to content

 The Dashboard enables you to view information about virtually all areas of the data in VNCproject in a single, convenient location that each user can customize to their specific needs and preferences.

-Dashboards are made up of three hierarchical components.
+Dashboards are made up of two hierarchical components.

 Most dashboard layouts consist of many portlets that are organized on several tabbed pages.
 The views typically contain portlets that are related to each other such as: